Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QStyleOption-c.rst

     :lines: 96-109

 The qstyleoption_cast() function will return 0 if the object to which ``option`` points is not of the correct type.

-For an example demonstrating how style options can be used, see the `Styles <https://doc.qt.io/qt-6/qtwidgets-widgets-styles-example.html>`_ example.

 .. seealso:: :sip:ref:`~PyQt6.QtWidgets.QStyle`, :sip:ref:`~PyQt6.QtWidgets.QStylePainter`.